GeoArkadeep/Stresslog/docs/source/Examples.rst

         0.00000    -999.25    -999.25    -999.25    -999.25    -999.25    -999.25    -999.25    -999.25    0.00000    0.00000    0.00000    0.00000    0.00000    -999.25    -999.25   60.00000    -999.25    -999.25    1.48043    -999.25    -999.25  436.74626    -999.25    -999.25    0.00000    0.00000    0.00000    1.26000    0.00000    0.00000    0.00000    0.00000    0.25000    0.51126    0.00000    0.00000    0.00000
         0.14700    -999.25    -999.25    -999.25    -999.25    -999.25    -999.25    -999.25    -
     """
-    # Had we decided to not save the files, the stress polygon, stability plot, hoop stress plot and syntheic borehole image would have been returned as base64 encoded string in the output tuple
+    # Had we decided to not save the files, the stress polygon, stability plot, sanding prediction plot and syntheic borehole image would have been returned as base64 encoded string in the output tuple